parcio/haura/docs/src/rfc/1-pivotkey.md

 Also, as the root node of a tree does not have a parent which could index the node by it's pivot - we add another variant which simply denotes that the root of a given dataset is to be chosen.

+We propose that we internally use two kinds of pivot keys.
+First, the global `PivotKey`, which is structured as shown above including the `DatasetId`.
+Second, the scoped `LocalPivotKey`, which can offer of us some advantages when designing interfaces for node operations, which do not have the knowledge in which tree they are located in.
+This alleviates the need for passing around `DatasetIds` to layers which are normally unaffected by it.
+The transformation from `LocalPivotKey` to `PivotKey` is always possible, as all local keys which a tree layer will encounter belong to the tree itself, the reverse direction is not given to be valid and should therefore be excluded in the implementation.

 # Purpose